-All my grants are focused on supporting graduate students.
-I have advised more than 40 graduate students (MS and PhD) to completion of their degree during my tenure at Virginia Tech.
-Recent PhD advisees have taken faculty positions at the University of Adelaide (Australia), Universidad Central del Ecuador, Virginia Tech.
+Most of my grants are used to support graduate students.
+I have advised more than 70 graduate students (M.S. and Ph.D.) to completion of their degree during my tenure at Virginia Tech.
+Recent Ph.D. advisees have taken faculty positions at Arizona State University, Central Illinois University, the University of Tehran, the University of Adelaide (Australia), Universidad Central del Ecuador, and Virginia Tech.
 Many of my graduate student advisees travel oversees to conduct their research and collect data.
-I have also supported and led travel of many undergraduate students to developing countries to conduct research on agricultural developmen
+I have also supported and led travel of many undergraduate students to developing countries to conduct research on agricultural development.

 - AAEC 4324: Rural and regional development policy

 - AAEC 5154: International agricultural development and trade (Past class)